gabrieldesouza02/ShazamCloneApp/README.md

 # ShazamCloneApp
-a clone of shazam that finds the song you are searching for based on lyrics
+A Clone of shazam that finds the song you are searching for based on lyrics.